What’s happening in York, Chester, Lancaster

 York County Library

-The following programs will be offeredat the main library in Rock Hill.
+▪ The following programs will be offered Tuesday-Friday at the main library in Rock Hill.
 Go to yclibrary.org for a complete schedule of events at all York County libraries.

-Baby and Toddler Playdate, 10-11 a.m., Thursday.
-Bring your little one to meet new friends during this informal gathering.
-Toys and games provided.
-For children up to 35 months old and caregivers.
-Call 803-981-5888 to register.

-Reading without Walls Challenge Celebration, 2-3:30 p.m., Thursday.
-National Ambassador for Young People’s Literature, Gene Luen Yang invites you to expand your reading horizons.
-There will be sample foods, crafts and music from around the world.
-Ages 11-17.
-Call 803-981-5830 to register.

 Hunger relief